drghirlanda/alex/Docs/AlexManual.md

 otherwise it would overlap with the red one when the two are presented together. \label{stimuli-plus}

-**Note:** The + notation is also valid for USs.
-This can be used to implement USs of different "magnitude."
+**Note:** The `+` notation is also valid for S2s.
+This can be used to implement S2s of different "magnitude."
 For example, one can instruct subjects that each smiley face represents a point earned, and have multiple smileys appear for more valuable stimuli (this requires defining several smiley stimuli offset from each other, so that they do not overlap when displayed simultaneously).
-Compounding of USs may also be used to present a combination of a visual and auditory US.
+Compounding of S2s may also be used to present a combination of a visual and auditory stimuli.

 ## Superposition of stimuli {#stimulus-superposition}